andref2015/Page-Scout/README.md

 2. Go to chrome://extensions/ (or click on Extensions -> Manage Extensions)
 3. Toggle "Developer Mode" to "on" in the top right
 4. Click on "Load unpacked"
-5. Select the 'page_scout' folder
+5. Select the 'page_scout' folder (NOT the 'Page-Scout-main')

+That's it!
+Open any article you (don't) want to read, then simply highlight the text you want to summarize and right click to select "Page Scout" from the context menu.

 ════════ ⋆★⋆ ════════